mackenziewildman/PoliceProject/README.md

 ## Next steps

-* Include additional juristictions in analysis.
+* Include additional jurisdictions in analysis.
 Begin by comparing California data with a state with low police officer salaries, e.g. [Mississippi](https://www.bls.gov/oes/current/ms_counties.htm).

 * Analyze [complaint data](https://codeforamerica.github.io/PoliceOpenDataCensus/datasets.html) of local law enforcement offices.
 How does the number of complaints filed in a city relate to the number of police killings and the officers' salaries?